Desserts alcohol – 5 desserts to avoid if you are alcohol-free

 It’s a bit like when you order an alcohol free beer and the barman tuts and say what’s the point.

-What was interesting is that the supermarket responded and now have improved the labeling.
-I know I go and check and they really have, maybe a new range of alcohol free profiteroles is on the way.
+What was interesting is that the supermarket responded and now have improved the labelling.
+I know I go and check, and they really have; maybe a new range of alcohol-free profiteroles is on the way.

-If you are in a restaurant just ask and with the growing awareness of allergies most are very keen to give you an honest answer and quickly.
-I will just keep dreaming of them or make them fresh for now.
+If you are in a restaurant, ask and with the growing awareness of allergies, most are very keen to give you an honest answer and quickly.
+I will keep dreaming of them or make them fresh for now.

-It does however show there is a real trend to desserts alcohol and until this weekend I haven’t clocked it!
+However, it shows a real trend to desserts alcohol, and until this weekend, I haven’t clocked it!

 Now Chantilly cream is amazing if you have never tried it.
-So close your eyes and imagine rich whipped cream infused with vanilla extract, it is a classic to the French pastry table.
+So please close your eyes and imagine rich whipped cream infused with vanilla extract; it is a classic to the French pastry table.
 I know this was all in an Italian restaurant.
-It can be added to all sorts of pasties and cakes.
+It can be added to all sorts of pastries and cakes.

-However, here in the thing and in the states this was a massive story.
+However, here is the thing and the states this was a massive story.

-According to the Food and Drugs administration a pure vanilla extract which is often used has to maintain a minimum of 35 percent alcohol so you are talking the same as rum.
-Yet it’s not really sold in liquor stores but grocery stores.
+According to the Food and Drugs administration, a pure vanilla extract often used has to maintain a minimum of 35 per cent alcohol, so you are talking the same as rum.
+Yet, it’s not really sold in liquor stores but grocery stores.
 There were stories of students getting drunk on it.

-Now this is often on the menu especially in big carveries and Sunday lunches but also Italian Restaurants and Spain tapas bars as it originates in Andalusia in Spain.
+This is often on the menu, especially in big carveries and Sunday lunches and Italian Restaurants and Spain tapas bars as it originates in Andalusia in Spain.

-It’s often claimed the selling point is that the sherry is low in calories but it can be anything up to 16-18 per cent alcohol so let’s now not worry about the calories if you are watching your alcohol intake.
+It’s often claimed the selling point is that the sherry is low in calories, but it can be anything up to 16-18 per cent alcohol so let’s not worry about the calories if you are watching your alcohol intake.

-In Spain, it can often come at the end of the tapas selection, and nice it is too.
-In Italian restaurants it can often be a more lavish affair.
-Notice how it jumps many country borders including British.
+It can often come at the end of the tapas selection in Spain, and nice it is too.
+In Italian restaurants, it can often be a more lavish affair.
+Notice how it jumps many country borders, including British.

-My best advice is stay away or double check with the restaurant.
+My best advice is to stay away or double-check with the restaurant.
 It is now serving you a triple dose of alcohol!

 Liquor time deserts

-Now these are the new kid on the block and are normally clear to see in terms of labeling however when you are eating out they may come as part a dessert selection.
+These are the new kid on the block and are normally clear to see in labelling; however, when you are eating out, they may come as part a dessert selection.